garciadelcastillo/stats-js/README.md

 Repo contains several "notebooks" used to replicate the contents of course lectures, wrap-up sessions, psets, etc. Run any by doing `node week10.js`.

+Again, nothing to compete with R, Python or any sci-oriented package, just learning by doing 🤓